 Tradition and trends: On ‘Tal’ street and Sendlinger Straße

 There are traditional pubs, snack stands and bistros for hungry shoppers on the street called Tal.
 If you are looking for costumes and Bavarian souvenirs, you are bound to find something here.
 There is also a chemist and furniture shops on this street.
-You will also find food on Sendlinger Straße.
-It also offers a colourful mix of individual trendy shops, jewellery boutiques, soap shops and various shoe shops.
-The northern part is a car-free zone; the southern part is currently being tried out until July 2017 as a further pedestrian area.
+For some good food, head to Sendlinger Straße.
+The street comes with a colourful mix of trendy shops, jewellery boutiques, soap shops and various footwear shops.
+The northern part is a car-free zone; until July 2017, the southern part was being tried out as a further pedestrian area.

 Designer shopping: Maximilian- and Theatinerstraße

-On Maximilianstraße, shops for high-end designer fashion are hidden away in magnificent buildings from the nineteenth century.
-Classy sports cars line the road, which also has cultural highlights to offer thanks to the Bavarian State Opera, the Munich Kammerspiele or the Museum Fünf Kontinente.
-Elegant flair also prevails on Theatinerstraße.
-In between famous fashion labels there are cafés to relax in; thanks to the art gallery, you can add a dose of culture to your shopping trip, too.
+On Maximilianstraße, shops for high-end designer fashion are hidden in magnificent buildings from the nineteenth century.
+Classy sports cars line the road, which also has cultural attractions like the Bavarian State Opera, the Munich Kammerspiele or the Museum Fünf Kontinente.
+Elegant flair prevails on Theatinerstraße.
+In between famous fashion labels, there are cafés to relax in.
+Thanks to the art gallery, you can add a dose of Bavarian tradition to your shopping trip too.

 Unusual and eclectic: Hohenzollernstraße and Schwabing

-International labels, cafés and countless shoe shops bring new excitement to Hohenzollernstraße every day.
-Between Kurfürstenplatz and Leopoldstraße, people of all generations enjoy shopping in equal measure.
-But no shopping desires will go unfulfilled in Schwabing either.
-Fashion chains, book shops and perfumeries line Leopoldstraße.
+International brands, cafés and countless shoe shops bring new excitement to Hohenzollernstraße every day.
+Between Kurfürstenplatz and Leopoldstraße, people of all generations shop together.
+No shopping desires go unfulfilled in Schwabing either.
+Fashion chains, book shops and perfumeries line up on Leopoldstraße.
 Regional products are available at the rustic Elisabethmarkt.

 Student shopping scene: University district and Maxvorstadt

-The students hang out in cafés near around the university or in the Englischer Garten, rummage around in second-hand bookshops or go in search of a new favourite item of vintage clothing – at affordable prices.
+Students hang out in cafés near around the university or in the Englischer Garten.They also rummage around in second-hand bookshops or go in search of a new favourite item of vintage clothing – at affordable prices.
 Schellingstraße, Türkenstraße and Amalienstraße in particular are the places where young people live their lives.
 Maxvorstadt is also considered to be a part of the museum district par excellence, so you can perfectly combine a stroll with a cultural experience here.

 Concentrated shopping diversity: the large shopping centres

 You will find everything you are looking for in Munich’s shopping centres.
-There is often less happening here at weekends than there is at other shopping destinations.
+There is often less happening here on weekends than there is at other shopping destinations.
 With 135 shops, the Olympia shopping centre (OEZ) is Bavaria’s largest shopping centre.
 In the eastern part of Munich, PEP Neuperlach awaits with fashion, cosmetics, multimedia and more.
 The Riem Arcaden shops are very easy to get to with public transport or on the A94 if you are coming from the surrounding area.
-And the Pasing arcades attract shoppers from the west.
+There is the Pasing arcades which attract shoppers from the west.